AmiyaI/WeatherApp/README.md

 **The database showing weather data records following the processing of mock data by the Lambda functions.**

 ## Conclusion
 This project showcases comprehensive cloud engineering skills, including AWS service utilization, IaC, CI/CD processes, containerization, and adherence to security best practices.
 It demonstrates a real-world application of processing and analyzing weather data efficiently and effectively on the cloud.
+Thank you for checking out my project!